Kà

 Kà is a show by Cirque du Soleil at the MGM Grand in Las Vegas, Nevada.
-Kà describes the story as "the coming of age of a young man and a young woman through their encounters with love, conflict and the duality of Kà, the fire that can unite or separate, destroy or illuminate."
+Kà describes the story as "the coming of age of a young man and a young woman through their encounters with love, conflict, and the duality of Kà, the fire that can unite or separate, destroy or illuminate."

 In its review, the Los Angeles Times stated it "may well be the most lavish production in the history of Western theater.
 It is surely the most technologically advanced."
-The New York Times highly praised all the technical aspects and costumes, but felt that it did not succeed in a particularly compelling story; rather it was "essentially about the kind of wild physical feats that all Cirque shows are about, their jaw-dropping effect multiplied by the huge dimensions of the theatrical space."
+The New York Times highly praised all the technical aspects and costumes, but felt that it did not succeed in a particularly compelling story; rather, it was "essentially about the kind of wild physical feats that all Cirque shows are about, their jaw-dropping effect multiplied by the huge dimensions of the theatrical space."
 The show has been seen by more than one million spectators since its opening in February 2005.

 History

-Created and directed by Robert Lepage, Kà began show previews on November 26, 2004, and the show premiered on February 3, 2005.
+Created and directed by Robert Lepage, Kà began previews on November 26, 2004, and premiered on February 3, 2005.
 Kà was the first Cirque du Soleil show to encompass a cohesive storyline.
 The show's title, Kà, is inspired by the ancient Egyptian belief in the "Kà," an invisible spiritual duplicate of the body that accompanies every human being throughout this life and into the next.

-Kà is the first Cirque du Soleil production that deviates from the company's usual format—the production presents a more straightforward story, unlike the more abstract visuals presented by other Cirque productions.
+Kà is the first Cirque du Soleil production to deviate from the company's usual format—it presents a more straightforward story, unlike the more abstract visuals of other Cirque productions.
 The show and the theater cost $165 million to develop.